Optimize Your WooCommerce SEO With These WordPress Tweaks

 Not having a written product description drastically lowers the chances of ranking high in search engine results.
 Similarly, simply re-using the manufacturer’s copy is also bad for SEO.

-Since all other sellers will also likely be duplicating it.
-So, take the time to write an original product description to help keep your SEO in good standing.
+Since all other sellers will also likely be duplicating it, take the time to write an original product description to help keep your SEO in good standing.
 Be sure to write a descriptive copy that gives the buyer the information they need to make a purchase decision.
-Also, be careful to not make it too wordy as this can hurt purchase conversion.
+Also, be careful not to make it too wordy, as this can hurt purchase conversion.

 These WordPress/WooCommerce SEO tips are fairly simple and not too time-consuming to implement.
-However, you’ll find they have a big impact on your site traffic and, ultimately, your bottom line.
+However, they greatly impact your site traffic and your bottom line.